zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

 ### Post-conditions

 Post conditions can be used to ensure that certain things actually happened as a result of running a given function.
-Usually these things will be assertions about some state such as the caller balance, or a contract field.
+Usually these things will be assertions about some state, such as the caller balance, or a contract field.
 We do not limit the type of states may (or should) be checked here.

 A very simple example of a post-condition would be this: